 This is the culminating class in the game design track of game development.
 Students work in interdisciplinary teams to develop and complete an original digital game.
 The classroom production environment utilizes game industry production practices and constructs including milestones and deliverables.
 Upon completion of the course students will have an original working digital game demo, that is feature and content complete and portfolio ready.
 54 hours lecture and 54 hours laboratory.
+(TBA option)

-GAM-79F - Game Studio Production: Game Programming 4 units CSU
+GAM-79F - Game Studio Production: 4units Game Programming CSU